 - There will be better control and correct billing over expenditures.

-- The change to a new manager is usually difficult when a new condo management company is hired.
+- Changing a new manager is usually difficult when a new condo management company is hired.

 - Self-management of a condominium will be a much easier transition with the change in management.